-Costa Rica has it all: pristine beaches, lush mountains, cool cloud forests, active volcanoes, world-class coffee plantations & stunning wildlife.
+Costa Rica is a travel paradise.
+Pristine beaches, lush mountains, cool cloud forests, active volcanoes, world-class coffee plantations & stunning wildlife.
 There’s no shortage of things to do on vacation.

 But travel in Costa Rica can be overwhelming.

 There’s the language barrier, the cultural differences — even just figuring out the best places to visit.

 Fortunately, travel in Costa Rica can also be easy.
 You just need the right advice.

 I’ve spent over a decade exploring this incredible country, and I love showing visitors the best Costa Rica has to offer.
 Over the past few years, I’ve helped thousands of travelers enjoy unforgettable vacations.

 Discover the best times to visit Costa Rica.
 Avoid the rainy season, escape the crowds, and find your personal slice of paradise.